 High school students who get an average of three hours of homework per night actually experience more stress, physical health issues and lack of balance in their lives, according to research out of Stanford University in California.

-And it’s something that’s happening here in southeast Michigan, too – but starting even earlier than high school.
+And it’s something that’s happening here in metro Detroit and Ann Arbor, too – but starting even earlier than high school.

-In fact, Stacy Brooks, a life skills teacher at Derby Middle School in Birmingham, says many students have expressed feeling overwhelmed by the amount of homework they receive, which ranges from one-and-a-half to three hours each night.
+In fact, Stacy Brooks, who once served as life skills teacher at Derby Middle School in Birmingham, says many students have expressed feeling overwhelmed by the amount of homework they receive, which ranges from one-and-a-half to three hours each night.